 Outside, leaves are blown by the breeze and the light filters softly through dusty workshop windows creating gentle rhythms within.
 We wander, we touch and we listen.
 Jan will only let us try those instruments

 he has played recently.
 According to him, the others have a sound that is too lonely and neglected; there is not enough time to pay proper attention to each in a day, or even a week.
-One child is drawn to an instrument
+One child is drawn to an instrument and reaches for it.
+The selection is made and the music prepared.

 The first sweet notes rise from the strings and we are rewarded by an innocent, joyful and satisfied smile.